Welcome to My Web Page!

 I offer an exciting Studies Abroad Course in our May Term, which runs from late April through mid-May.
-For May Term 2015, I am offering ARTH 343: Renaissance Studies in Italy.
+The course is ARTH 343: Renaissance Studies in Italy.
 Students apply through the Spencer Center.
 You need to have a strong background in art history so you can appreciate what we see.
 Prerequisite Courses are available, especially in the spring semester preceding the trip.
 Follow the link to my web page on May Term for more information.
-This course will not be available in May Term 2014.
+This course will not be available in May Term 2016.

 I’ve maintained a website since 2000.
 I use this web page for information, announcements, resources, and other communications.
 I also use Blackboard for detailed information on my courses, including posted readings, assignments, and syllabi.